akumenon/obs-notepad/README.md

 # OBS Notepad (Archived Fork)

-Archived fork of the original OBS Notepad project with the redirect banner removed.
+Archived fork of the original OBS Notepad project with the redirect banner removed and the layout updated for proper full-height OBS dock support.

 ## Purpose